prantoran/todos/LLVM.md

 #### Global (within procedure) value numbering
 - Embed use-def into the IR

+### DCE

+Aggressive mode: assume objects are dead until proven otherwise, allowing dead objects with cycles to be deleted.

 ### conditional constant propagation
 ### common-subexpression elimination (CSE)
 ### partial-redundancy elimination

+## DSA (Data Structure Analysis)

+spends a negligible fraction of its time processing the code representation itself, so its run times are not indicative of the efficiency of the representation

+## Common link-time optimizations

+### (DGE) Dead global variable and function elimination

+### DAE (aggressive Dead Argument and return value
+Elimination)

+### inline (a function integration pass)

 # Function Calls and Exception Handling